bread-thief/Mistral-AI-Unity-Plugin-Unofficial/README.md

 ![Project logo](https://i.ibb.co/jPdH5KDD/Banner.png)

 ### 📰 Description
 This is an unofficial plugin for Unity that allows you to quickly set up integration with the Mistral AI API.
-All you need is to specify the API Key and URL, without installing additional components or complex settings.
+All you need is to specify the API Key and URL.

 ---